 You’re supposed to use ingredients that are room temperature instead of using cold ingredients.
 Taking the time to ensure that ingredients such as milk, eggs, and butter are room temperature might seem like a pain, but it will be worth it in the end.

-If you think that the ingredients are going to take longer to get to room temperature, then just be patient.
+If you think the ingredients are going to take longer to get to room temperature, just be patient.
 Try to set your ingredients out before you want to get started with your baking so that it doesn’t feel like you’re just standing around waiting.

 Using cold ingredients could make your cookies turn out far puffier than normal, and you want to avoid this.
 Just being a bit more patient will likely be able to help your cookies turn out better overall.

 3 – Flatten Cookies on Your Cookie Sheet

 When you go to place the cookie dough in dollops onto cookie sheets, you likely just leave the dollops as they are.
 Most people don’t take the time to do anything special or try to form the cookie dollop into a shape.

 If the cookies that you’re baking are turning out far too puffy, just flattening out the cookie dough a bit before baking it might work well.
 You can place a dollop onto a cookie sheet and then flatten it a bit using a spoon or a fork.